spences10/last.scottspence.com/content/posts/2018/02/27/make-time-for-100doc/index.md

 ### Make time

-Saying that you don't have the time to do 1-2 hours of coding a day isn't going to help, it's though, but it's not about having the time it's about making the time to do this.
+Saying that you don't have the time to do 1-2 hours of coding a day isn't going to help, it's tough, but it's not about having the time it's about making the time to do this.
 If it's important to you, you will make time.
 You're the only one that can make these things happen.